tensorflow/docs/site/en/guide/gpu_performance_analysis.md

 gradient computation.

 To see benefits of scaling, the step-time needs to be much higher compared to these overheads.
-One way to achieve this is to use a higher-batch size since batch size affects step time, but does not affect the communication overheads.
+One way to achieve this is to use a higher batch size as batch size affects step time, but does not impact the communication overhead.

 #### GPU Host Thread Contention